scramjetorg/transform-hub/README.md

 ## Publish

-To perform full publishing of packages with build and install perform the following commands:
+To perform full publishing of packages with build and install, perform the following commands:

 ```bash